Smith-Treumann theory and the linkage principle: Introduction

 \subsection{Overview}

 The main result of the present paper is a proof of the linkage principle via the geometric Satake equivalence.
 Our proof also explains that each ``block'' in the linkage principle is controlled by a partial affine flag variety for the Langlands dual group, which gives us new proofs of Lusztig's conjecture on simple characters (for large $\ell$) and of a conjecture of the authors on tilting characters (for all $\ell$).
-The techniques of this paper provide a powerful new tool in the study of representations of $\bG$.

 Our argument is a simple application of two new tools in Geometric Representation Theory.
 The first one is Smith--Treumann theory, which is a variant of equivariant localization for tori.
-In this theory the circle action is replaced by the action of a cyclic group of order $\ell$, and the coefficients must be of characterstic $\ell$.
+In this theory the circle action is replaced by the action of a cyclic group of order $\ell$, and the coefficients are of characteristic $\ell$.
 We apply this theory to the loop rotation action on the affine Grassmannian.
-Whilst the fixed points under the full loop rotation action are rather boring (infinitely many finite partial flag varieties), the fixed points under the subgroup of $\ell$-th roots of unity are rich (finitely many partial affine flag varieties).
+Whilst the fixed points under the full loop rotation action (infinitely many partial flag varieties for $H$) are rather boring, the fixed points under the subgroup of $\ell$-th roots of unity (\emph{affine} flag varieties for $H$, which are finite in number if $H$ is semi-simple) are rich.

 The second ingredient is the Iwahori--Whittaker realisation of the Satake category.
-This replaces the category of perverse sheaves in the Satake equivalence with an equivalent category satisfying a certain equivariance condition with respect to the pro-unipotent radical of the Iwahori subgroup.
-(This condition is inspired by ``Whittaker conditions'' in the representation theory of $p$-adic groups, hence the name.)
+This replaces the category of perverse sheaves in the Satake equivalence with an equivalent category of perverse sheaves satisfying a certain equivariance condition with respect to the pro-unipotent radical of the Iwahori subgroup.
+(This condition, introduced---to our knowledge---by Bezrukavnikov, is inspired by the ``Whittaker conditions'' in the representation theory of $p$-adic groups, hence the name.)
 It turns out that in the Iwahori--Whittaker realisation, the components of the fixed points discussed above match precisely the decomposition of $\Rep(\bG)$ given by the linkage principle.
 Our main theorem asserts that the Smith restriction functor gives an equivalence between tilting sheaves in the Iwahori--Whittaker realisation and a certain category of parity complexes on the fixed points.
 It is then straightforward to deduce the linkage principle.
 The character formulas for simple and tilting modules alluded to above are also an immediate consequence.

 In the rest of the introduction, we give a more detailed overview of the techniques and results of this paper.